LeavesSG/rusty-types/README.md

 # Rusty Types

-This is a TypeScript playground that implement various basic data structures with the type system in Rust lang style.
+This is a Typescript playground that implement various basic data structures with the type system in Rust lang style.

 ## Implemented

 ### Option

 An enum from Rust, indicates a "nullable" value.
 It's implemented with 2 unique symbol type as its two enum variant: `Some` and `None`.
 We'll avoid using `undefined`, as its an exhausting feature in Javascript.
-Any types in this lib that may or may not containes a value will return `Option<T>`.
+Any types in this lib that may or may not contains a value will return `Option<T>`.

 ### Ordering